 Your mortgage payment isn’t your only cost

 Your monthly mortgage payment isn’t the only cost that you will have as a homeowner.
-Once you own a property, you’ll have property taxes, insurances, utility bills and maintenance and repair costs.
+Once you own a property, you’ll have property taxes, insurance, utility bills and maintenance and repair costs.
 These should all factor into your budget, as well as how much you spend on your home, and how much you look to borrow for your mortgage.

 Rather than allowing a lender to determine how much you can afford to borrow for your home, you could instead make a detailed financial budget that factors in all of your personal goals.
-You may want to account for other objectives which will require financial commitment, such as retirement, traveling or investments.
+You may want to account for other objectives which will require a financial commitment, such as retirement, travelling or investments.
 If you begin your mortgage application with a focused plan, and a clear idea as to what you can afford to pay each month, you may not need to max out your budget.

-Our team of qualified financial advisers can provide you with high quality and focused advice, to help you plan for your future by understanding your personal finances, and finding you the most cost-effective product on the market.
+Our team of qualified financial advisers can provide you with high-quality and focused advice, to help you plan for your future by understanding your personal finances and finding you the most cost-effective product on the market.